Deep Sleep: Deeper Sleep (2013)

-Deepest Sleep (2014)
+The Deepest Sleep (2014)

 Picking up at a different point in time from the previous game, the player awakens in their bed, immobile, and sees a shadowy figure in their room, which briefly attacks before vanishing.
 The player then fully "awakens" and exits their room, only to discover that they are still in the dream world and resume their attempts at escaping.
 After finding various items and proceeding through various rooms, the player enters a series of underground sewers and tunnels, inhabited by massive dream world predators known as "bottom feeders" that the player must evade.
 Upon escaping the sewer system, the player enters a room explored in a previous game, where they discover that their uninhabited body had become possessed when they descended into the well, and they are now a Shadow Person themselves.
 Upon facing this realization, the player encounters another Traveler through the dream realm, who begins to flee.
 The player is then given the option to either let the Traveler escape unharmed and remain trapped in the dream realm, or possess the Traveler's body and leave them doomed as a Shadow Person.
-It is heavily implied that this person is in fact the same person as the protagonist in the first game, and later games developed by Sriptwelder would suggest that this Traveler is the same person but from a parallel universe.
+It is heavily implied that this person is in fact the same person as the protagonist in the first game, and later games developed by scriptwelder would suggest that this Traveler is the same person but from a parallel universe.

-Deep Sleep:Labyrinth of the Forsaken (2023)
+Deep Sleep: Labyrinth of the Forsaken (2025)

 Amy’s brother is dead.
-She hadn't even seen him in years.Thomas has always been a little eccentric.
+She hadn't even seen him in years.
+Thomas has always been a little eccentric.
 Obsessed with lucid dreaming and the concept of other worlds.
-All a little too fantastical for a small town vet like Amy herself.But then Amy comes across his journals.
+All a little too fantastical for a small town vet like Amy herself.
+But then Amy comes across his journals.
 And what at first seems like the ramblings of a troubled mind slowly begin to seem more and more plausible.
 Maybe her brother was right about everything.
-And maybe, just maybe… he isn’t actually dead.The game will launch in 2023.
+And maybe, just maybe… he isn’t actually dead.